TrellixVulnTeam/swahilipython_SCMU/Doc/library/enum.rst

     Enum(value='NewEnumName', names=<...>, *, module='...', qualname='...', type=<mixed-in class>, start=1)

-:value: What the new Enum class will record as its name.
+:value: What the new Enum kundi will record as its name.

 :names: The Enum members.
 This can be a whitespace or comma separated string (values will start at 1 unless otherwise specified)::